Unimodular totally disconnected locally compact groups of rational discrete cohomological dimension one: Rational discrete cohomology: a summary

-The category $\QGdis$ is defined as the full subcategory of $\QGmod$ whose objects are discrete left $\QG$-modules (here $\QGmod$ denotes the category of abstract left $\QG$-modules).
-By \cite[Fact 2.2]{cw:qrat} and \cite[Proposition 3.2]{cw:qrat}, $\QGdis$ is an abelian category with enough injectives and enough projectives.
-In particular, for every $\caO\in\CO(G)$, the \emph{transitive permutation left $\QG$-module} $\Q[G/\caO]$ is projective in $\QGdis$ (cf. \cite[Proposition 3.2]{cw:qrat}).
-By Fact~\ref{fact:openstab}, for every $M\in\mbox{ob}(\QGdis)$, there exists a collection of compact open subgroups $\{\caO_i\}_{i\in I}$ of $G$ together with an epimorphism
+Let $G$ be a t.d.l.c.~group.
+A \emph{discrete left $\QG$-module} $M$ is an abstract left $\Q[G]$-module equipped with the discrete topology such that the $G$-action $\cdot\colon G\times M\longrightarrow M$ is a continuous map (here $G\times M$ is endowed with the product topology). \begin{fact} Let $G$ be t.d.l.c.~group.
+A left $\QG$-module $M$ is discrete if, and only if, for every $m\in M$ the group $\mathrm{stab}_G(m)=\{g\in G\mid g\cdot m=m\}$ is open in $G$. \end{fact} The category $\QGdis$ is the full subcategory of $\QGmod$ whose objects are discrete left $\QG$-modules (here $\QGmod$ denotes the category of abstract left $\QG$-modules).
+By \cite[Fact~2.2~and~Proposition~3.2]{cw:qrat}, $\QGdis$ is an abelian category with enough injectives and enough projectives.
+In particular, for every $\caO\in\CO(G)$, the \emph{transitive left $\QG$-permutation module} $\Q[G/\caO]$ is projective in $\QGdis$ (cf.~\cite[Proposition~3.2]{cw:qrat}).
+By Fact~\ref{fact:openstab}, every $M\in\mbox{ob}(\QGdis)$ admits a collection of compact open subgroups $\{\caO_i\}_{i\in I}$ of $G$ together with an epimorphism